 Just a thought, I decided to share with You guys.
 Something that i have discovered after messing with Blenders collision sensors/detection.
-Make a 10, 4 or 6 face Rigid body Diamonds with flat faces and add 10, 4 or 6 static parent objects perpendicularly from the 10, 4 or 6 or even 20 or 77 face objects in a decent but same distance.
-Set them up with a collision sensors with the object that is being set with action to move up from the bottom to the position below the “drop tower” where the 10,4 or 6 face Diamond gets dropped and where the sensors should be after diamond falls into a drop tower as it gets released from empty with add object from layer 2 on some button along with mouse rotation applied to empty and passed through from a character mouse look in order to give it some extra spin on all 3 axis to back up its random possibility for its result position after fall.
-Also this would need another object set at higher -Z hight in order to give it extra turn and hit it from the top as it is being released in same time but at higher velocity downwards.
-I guess this background game engine random generator can be activated as for example if character collides with invisible plates as it approaches the game assets or npc’s in order for it to execute the drop of this generator for random execution of animation so that things repeat less with no coding at all or a drop of numbers for pre-generation of data balls released on a slope so they reach the bottom of the slope and then guided by geometry of static shelf in long cues with data takers or boxers like equalizer punchers in end of the slope shelves that can even be set to parent the objects “data takers” with stored property data and moved for special places and then unparented for random values for something else to be there for its value or incriesement actions or for user ui or something like that.
+Make a 10, 4 or 6 face Rigid body Diamonds with flat faces and add 10, 4 or 6 static parent objects set perpendicularly from 10, 4 or 6 or even 20, 77 or 80 face objects in a decent but same distance.
+Set them up with a collision sensors with the object that is being set with action to move up from the bottom to the position below the “drop tower” where the 10,4 or 6 face Diamond gets dropped and where the sensors should be after diamond falls into a static drop tower, and as diamond gets released from empty with add object stuff set in empties logic tab from layer 2 on some button along with mouse rotation applied to empty and passed through from a character mouse look in order to give it some extra spin on all 3 axis to back up its randomness possibility for it’s result position after fall.
+Also this would need another object set at higher -Z hight in order to hit the sensored diamond object to give it extra turn and hit it from the top as it is being released in same time but at higher velocity downwards.
+I guess this background game engine random generator can be activated as for example if character collides with invisible plates as it approaches the game assets or npc’s in order for it to execute the drop of this generator for random execution of animation so that things repeat less with no coding at all or a drop of numbers for pre-generation of rigid body data balls released on a slope so they reach the bottom of the slope and then guided by geometry of static shelf in long cues with data takers or boxer like equalizer punchers in end of the slope shelves that can even be set to parent the objects “data takers” with stored property data and moved for special places and then unparented for random values for something else to be there for its value or incriesement actions or for user ui or something like that.
 Or set up an object next to the character or parented to characters tile and parent one to the the character itself or its armature and set it up so that it grooves in its idle animation a bit as it stands waving for a bit from left to right or applied to its breath animation and so that little move works as a trigger for collision to make a drop of generator in order to generate and pregenerate a random animation towards it’s theme .
 I also would like to read some feedback on this, is it a good practice to apply these kind of things as i am not able to write stuff in code and fiddle with all of the symbols in my mind in order to write like some more expert programmers would.
 I guess for applying this for characters/game assets or it would take too much resource of CPU and make things harder for cpu to deal with instead of making this by writing in code - that for me seems too complicated… atm i am thinking of making something up related to generating random data for loot from wicked creeps like in other games and the item card visualization and property values as the monster gets the first hit so that items are being randomly generated or taken from pregenerated resource while the creep is being killed.
 And i guess this could be linked to countless other actions as a chance drop for spawning an extra creeps/rare bosses or a chance of adding or activating extra rtfx to spells… or a chance reducer, or set something for failing some actions.
 If there are any different ways how to make something similar as i mentioned above that would involve more of coding please let me know i would like to see different alternatives as my knowledge about programming and coding skills are not very great.
 I would appreciate any thoughts.
 Cheers!

 Well that’s a nice trick, but It requires a ton of ressources.
 You can also just do